jonas-kell/batch-viewer-for-reddit/README.md

 ### Local testing

-Run in the PWA Folder:
+Run in the base of the project:

 ```cmd
 python3 -m http.server 8080 --bind 127.0.0.1